SWAT-Quinbay/Med-Project/README.md

     ### Backend
     	 - use Redis to store and retrieve users
-    	 - add a DTO layer for sales service

     	 - store product details in all DB and use Kafka to update changes that occurred in the main DB (not a good way doesn't provide data nonredundant!)